Skip to content

 Kin Kin Naturals Dishwashing Liquid

-Know what you’re buying to avoid using greenwashed products
+Know what you're buying to avoid using products with false environmental claims

 When you're shopping for essentials, make it a habit to know the products you're buying.
 Familiarise yourself with common “green marketing claims”.
 Learn how to spot what's true and what's not.
 This way you'll know how you can avoid purchasing greenwashed items.